jpikl/dotfiles/.github/README.md

 Compatibility with BSD, OS X or others is not guaranteed.

-## :package: Installation
+## 📦 Installation

-> :rotating_light: Be careful when running any of the commands mentioned
+> 🚨 Be careful when running any of the commands mentioned bellow.
-> bellow.
-You can easily lose your own configuration or data if you don't
+> You can easily lose your own configuration or data if you don't
 > know what you are doing.

 Clone bare repository to `~/.dotfiles.git` directory.